Particular/docs.particular.net/transports/learning/index.md

 ### Endpoint Structure

-Each endpoint will have a corresponding directory under `.learningtransport` with the following structure
+Each endpoint will have a corresponding directory under `.learningtransport` with the following structure:

 #### Metadata files